EnsembleUI/ensemble_docs_archived/widget-reference/form.md

 You can control the styling of inputs' label at the Form level, by setting `labelPosition`, `labelMaxWidth`, and `labelOverflow` properties under Form's style.

+Use `labelStyle` to control the detailed styling of all the labels.
+Note that an Input widget's own labelStyle will take precedence over the Form's labelStyle.

 ```yaml
 View:
   body: